 Living on the East Side is a welcomed treat for many New Yorkers who want to be connected to the rest of the city but also find respite in their own quiet neighborhood.
-Fine restaurants and shops, the kind you find "only in New York," line the streets while access to many cultural attractions is made easy.
+The streets are lined with an array of cultural attractions, fine dining and boutiques - the kind you find "only in New York".
 Looking to get out of the city from time to time?
-You will appreciate the easy access to Grand Central, the world's largest train station.
+You will appreciate the easy access to Grand Central Terminal, one of New York's most Iconic Landmarks.

 Even with the majority of units being luxury one-bedroom apartments, there's no shortage of indoor space for socializing, working out or relaxing in unrivaled comfort.
 With its enclosed swimming pool, complete with a breathtaking domed skylight overhead, you'll feel like you're on a much-deserved vacation.
 As a resident of this luxury New York City apartment, your complimentary membership also includes the fully-equipped fitness center with trainer, saunas & showers, a furnished sun terrace, a landscaped private garden and a private party room, to name a few.

 Located in the historic Turtle Bay district, the elegant Belmont has an international appeal with its close proximity to The United Nations Headquarters and Roosevelt Island.
 In a neighborhood surrounded by remarkable, historic brownstones from the late 1800's, this location offers convenient access to Grand Central Station as well as Dag Hammarskjold Plaza Park.